Translator Resume Format

 Header / Contact Information

-Provide your full name, professional email, phone number, LinkedIn profile, and optionally your city/state location.
-Translators benefit from including links to portfolio samples or online glossaries demonstrating their work quality.
+Provide your full name, professional email, phone number, LinkedIn profile, and optionally your city and country.
+Translators should also consider including links to portfolios or samples of translated work to enhance credibility.

 Professional Summary

-A concise 3–4 sentence pitch positioning you as an expert linguistic specialist.
-Customize it per job application.
-Include your language combinations, years of experience, and any notable accomplishments.
+A concise 3–4 line snapshot presenting you as a skilled, results-focused translator.
+Customize it for each application.
+Highlight years of translation experience, language pairs, and notable accomplishments.

 Example